SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/01-Real-Life-Example.md

 |Apple|1.30|1.60|
 |Kiwi|2.20|3.00|

-We want to calculate the price for certain product and day
+We want to calculate the price for certain product and day.

 # Pseudocode